Chaka Bey: Life

 According to the Alexiad, in spring 1093, Tzachas attacked the port of Abydos in the Sea of Marmara.
-Alexios I called upon the Sultan of the Seljuk Sultanate of Rum Kilij Arslan I (r.
+Alexios I called upon the Sultan of Rum Kilij Arslan I (r.
 1092–1107), who was married to Tzachas's daughter Ayşe Hatun and was thus his son-in-law, to attack Tzachas from the rear.
 The Sultan advanced to Abydos, where, at the pretext of inviting Tzachas to a banquet, he had his father-in-law murdered.
 However, c.
 1097 a "Tzachas"—possibly the original Tzachas' son—is reported as still holding Smyrna when the Byzantine army under John Doukas recaptured the city.

 Legacy

 The modern Turkish Naval Forces officially consider 1081, the capture of Smyrna by Tzachas, as their founding date.